 In February 2007, the FASB issued SFAS No. 159, The Fair Value Option for Financial Assets and Financial Liabilities.
 SFAS No. 159 allows companies to elect to measure certain assets and liabilities at fair value and is effective for fiscal years beginning after November 15, 2007.
-This standard is not expected to have any impact on the Company's financial condition or results of operations.
+The adoption of SFAS No. 159 on May 1, 2008 did not have any impact on the Company's consolidated financial statements.

-In December 2007, the FASB issued SFAS No. 141 (revised 2007), Business Combination, (SFAS No. 141R), which establishes the principles and requirements for how an acquirer recognizes the assets acquired, the liabilities assumed, and any noncontrolling interest in the acquirer at the acquisition date, measured at their fair values as of that date, with limited exceptions.
+In December 2007, the FASB issued SFAS No. 141 (revised 2007), Business Combinations (SFAS No. 141R), which establishes the principles and requirements for how an acquirer recognizes the assets acquired, the liabilities assumed, and any noncontrolling interest in the acquirer at the acquisition date, measured at their fair values as of that date, with limited exceptions.
 This statement applies to business combinations for which the acquisition date is after the beginning of the first annual reporting period beginning after December 15, 2008.
 Earlier adoption is not permitted.
 The Company will adopt SFAS No. 141R upon its effective date as appropriate for any future business combinations.

 In December 2007, the FASB issued SFAS No. 160, Noncontrolling Interests in Consolidated Financial Statements.
 SFAS No. 160 establishes accounting and reporting standards for the noncontrolling interest in a subsidiary and for the deconsolidation of a subsidiary.
-It clarifies that a noncontrolling interest in a subsidiary is an ownership interest in the consolidated entity that should be recorded as equity in the consolidated financial statements.
+It clarifies that a noncontrolling interest in a subsidiary is an ownership interest in the consolidated entity that should be recorded as a component of equity in the consolidated financial statements.
 This statement also requires that consolidated net income shall be adjusted to include the net income attributed to the noncontrolling interest.
 Disclosure on the face of the statement of operations of the amounts of consolidated net income attributable to the parent and to the noncontrolling interest is required.
 SFAS No. 160 is effective for fiscal years beginning after December 15, 2008.
 Earlier adoption is not permitted.
-This standard is not expected to have any impact on the Company's financial condition or results of operations.
+The Company is currently evaluating the impact of SFAS No. 160.